Introduction

 1. Organic Scalability

 The model architecture is not fixed but elastic.
-Using a Dynamic Layer Pool, the model expands as new nodes join and contribute memory — no fixed "7B/70B" jumps.
+Using a Dynamic Layer Pool, the model expands as new nodes join — from 85M (Nano) to 123B (XL) parameters — with no fixed tier jumps.

 2. Verifiable Computation